 QEB Hollis Whiteman host a Young Fraud Lawyers Association Educational Event.

-A powerfully persuasive advocate and tactician experienced in all areas of criminal law, Adam King is sought out for difficult and complex cases.
+A powerfully persuasive advocate and strategist experienced in all areas of criminal law, Adam King is much sought after for trial representation and advice, particularly in cases involving factual or tactical complexity.

 Overview